Boundary Flat Bands with Topological Spin Textures Protected by Sub-chiral Symmetry: Acknowledgements

-{\it Acknowledgements.---} Y. M., X.-J. W., and Z. Y. are supported by the National Natural Science Foundation of China (Grant No. 12174455) and the Natural Science Foundation of Guangdong Province (Grant No. 2021B1515020026).
+Y. M., X.-J. W., and Z. Y. are supported by the National Natural Science Foundation of China (Grant No. 12174455), the Natural Science Foundation of Guangdong Province (Grant No. 2021B1515020026), {\zb and the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515040023)}.
 R. Y. is supported by the National Natural Science Foundation of China (Grant No. 12274328), and the Beijing National Laboratory for Condensed Matter Physics.